RACHEL MARTIN, HOST:

 BHARARA: After years of protracted legal battles, the extradition of these three alleged terrorists to the U.S. is a watershed moment to our nation's efforts to eradicate terrorism.

 JOHNSON: Meanwhile, up in Connecticut, two lesser-known suspects accused of running web sites that supported terrorists are preparing to face trial in New Haven.
 They're being tried in Connecticut because an Internet service provider in the state hosted their sites.
 The Justice Department promised to try all five of the men in ordinary federal courts, not military tribunals, as part of the agreement to bring them to the U.S. Authorities also promised not to seek the death penalty, so the toughest punishment available is life in prison.
 Carrie Johnson, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.